-Current projects include spearheading two national efforts: Flip the Clinic, a clinic-based, systems thinking design effort to improve the healthcare experience for patients and clinicians, and Scouting Health, a research initiative with Westat, funded by RWJF.
-She also provides strategy for Community Pharmacy Enhanced Services Network, a national effort to integrate pharmacists in primary care practices, and Vital Crowd, a citizen-driven research initiative in health care.
-In the past she has provided strategic consulting to AcademyHealth for Health Datapalooza, the Food Marketing Institute, and Northern Virginia ScriptsCentral, a charitable pharmacy in Virginia.
+Past project leadership includes spearheading two national efforts: Flip the Clinic, a clinic-based, systems thinking design effort to improve the healthcare experience for patients and clinicians, and VitalCrowd, a citizen-driven research initiative in health care.
+She also championed work leading Scouting Health, a research initiative with Westat; Access Our Medicine, funded by the Tides Canada Initiatives Society; and the Great Challenges Program at TEDMED, the health and medicine licensee of the TED organization.
+She also provided strategy for the launch of the Community Pharmacy Enhanced Services Network, a national effort to integrate pharmacists in primary care practices.
+In the past she has provided digital strategy to AcademyHealth for Health Datapalooza, crisis planning and response strategy and writing to the the Food Marketing Institute.

-Past project leadership includes Access Our Medicine, funded by the Tides Canada Initiatives Society, and the Great Challenges Program at TEDMED.
 For Script Your Future, a national medication adherence campaign, Whitney created the Medication Adherence Challenge and was commended by the Surgeon General and multiple members of Congress.
 In 2014, Whitney created the “Disruptive Women in Health Care: Women to Watch” series to recognize visionaries in the health industry.

 She presents regularly at lectures, meetings and events, speaking at the White House Champions for Change, Health Datapalooza, Design Connections, and also the European Commission’s Digital Agenda Assembly on the landscape of social change movements and acting to set policy objectives around social advocacy and closing the gender pay gap.